dwallet-labs/dwallet-network/docs/docs/core-concepts/cryptography/mpc.md

 ## TSS - Threshold Signature Scheme

-The basic authentication method in blockchain is based on public key cryptography, i.e. a private/public key pair, where the holder of the private key has full control over the blockchain address associated with its public key, using cryptographiic signatures, with the widely popular ECDSA being the most common one in blockchains.
+The fundamental authentication method in blockchains relies on public key cryptography, specifically a private/public key pair.
+The private key grants full control over the blockchain address associated with the corresponding public key, enabling cryptographic signatures.

-The single point of failure created by private keys has been addressed with MPC, in the form of Threshold Signature Schemes, specifically Threshold ECDSA protocols.
-Most MPC protocols preceding 2PC-MPC were either a two party protocol, where 2 parties are required to generate an EDSA signature together instead of a single private key, or a t-of-n protocol defining a threshold t out of n parties that can generate an ECDSA signature.
+Among these, ECDSA is the most widely used signature algorithm in blockchain systems.

+However, the private key's **single point of failure** has been mitigated through Multi-Party Computation (MPC) techniques, particularly with **Threshold Signature Schemes (TSS)** and **Threshold ECDSA protocols**.

+Before the advent of 2PC-MPC protocols, most MPC schemes followed one of two models:

+1. **Two-party protocol** – Two parties collaborate to generate an ECDSA signature instead of relying on a single private key.
+2. **t-of-n threshold protocol** – A signature can be generated only when a threshold `t of n` participants agree, ensuring redundancy and reducing risk.

 ## DKG - Distributed Key Generation